J-CPelletier/webcomix/README.md

 Prints information on all commands and a list of already implemented comics you can download by typing the command on the left column.

-### `exit`/ `quit`

-Leaves the command prompt.

 ### `custom`

 Downloads a user-defined comic.
 To download a specific comic, you'll need a link to the first page, an XPath expression giving out the link to the next page and an XPath expression giving out the link to the image.
+More info [here](http://www.w3schools.com/xml/xpath_syntax.asp).

+### `exit`/ `quit`

+Leaves the command prompt.